johnzastrow/phpblog/hugo-export/posts/2008-07-05-my-thoughts-exactly.md

 Posted by CowboyNeal on Thursday October 09, @05:56PM
 </i></b>
 from the same-shift-not-different-dmca dept.
-The Importance of writes &#8220;A couple of weeks ago BMG released an audio CD with a new type of DRM.**
 Earlier this week, a computer science graduate student at Princeton
 wrote a report showing the DRM was ineffective &#8211; it could easily be
 defeated by use of the &#8216;shift&#8217; key.** The stock of the DRM company (SunnComm) has since fallen by 20%. **Now,